Periop 101 Support and FAQs

 LEARNERS

-• 6-month access to the assigned P101 course begins at the time the student first accesses the course.
-The assigned P101 course, course evaluation, and final exam must be completed within the 6-month time frame.
+• 6-month access to complete the Periop 101 online course begins at the time the learner first accesses the course.

-• Free, one-year, standard AORN membership begins with learner access of the first module.
-If the learner is already an AORN member, the free year will be added to the end of their current membership.
+• Complimentary 2-year standard AORN membership begins with learner access of the first module.
+If the learner is already an AORN member, the 2 years will be added to the end of their current membership.
+Membership includes access to the AORN Mentor Program, Prep for CNOR online course, and other membership benefits.

 Printable Handouts